fmi-lab/up-group5/exams/exam0/README-1.md

 #### Problem 4 [BONUS]
 ##### Points: 5

-Write a program that takes n (positive) as argument and computes π (pi) using the first n members of the Wallis product: https://en.wikipedia.org/wiki/Wallis_product
+Write a program that takes n (positive) as argument and computes π (pi) using the first n members of the Gregory series: http://mathworld.wolfram.com/GregorySeries.html

 ---

 #### Problem 5 [BONUS]
 ##### Points: 5

+Every positive integer multiple of 2, 3 and 5 is called Hamming number (a.k.a.
+Regular number): https://en.wikipedia.org/wiki/Regular_number

-Write a program that finds all Mersenne prime numbers (https://en.wikipedia.org/wiki/Mersenne_prime) in the range [1; 65535]
+Write a program that finds the first `n` Hamming numbers, for a given `n`.

 ---